mikescottkuhn/mikescottkuhn/README.md

 - rule-based automation
 - activity tracking

+It reflects the kind of workflow logic, routing behavior, and evaluation clarity that matter in CRM and SaaS platform decisions.

 👉 https://github.com/mikescottkuhn/crm-workflow-simulator

 ## Focus Areas

+- Technical discovery and workflow mapping
-- Workflow automation and system design
+- CRM and SaaS solution design
-- CRM platforms and data modeling
+- Demo environments and evaluation flows
-- Technical discovery and solution alignment
+- Data flow, integrations, and user process alignment
-- Pre-sales evaluation and decision support

 ## Contact